 - a) General.
 The Cullowhee Community Planning Council shall hold a public hearing to consider proposed amendments.
 Notice of the public hearing shall be provided as required by statutes.
-The Cullowhee Community Planning Council shall make recommendations to the Jackson County Planning Board regarding whether to approve or deny each proposed amendment. - b) Recommendation by the Cullowhee Community Planning Council.
+The Cullowhee Community Planning Council shall make recommendations to the Jackson County Planning Board regarding whether to approve or deny each proposed amendment.
+This recommendation is advisory only; the final decision shall be made by the Jackson County Board of Commissioners. - b) Recommendation by the Cullowhee Community Planning Council.
 Recommendations of the Cullowhee Community Planning Council shall be reported to the Jackson County Planning Board for a public hearing and recommendation according to the process set forth in section 10-5 of this ordinance.
 The Jackson County Planning Board shall schedule the public hearing at their next regularly scheduled meeting after receiving the report. - c) No action by the Cullowhee Community Planning Council.
 If the Cullowhee Community Planning Council has made no recommendation on a proposed amendment within 90 days of first considering it, the proposed amendment shall be forwarded to the Jackson County Planning Board for consideration.
 A record of the Cullowhee Community Planning Council's comments regarding the proposed amendment shall accompany the proposed amendment.